marcoandre1/express-react-app/README.md

 Add the `Dashboard` component at `src/app/components/Dashboard.jsx`:

 - `.jsx` indicates that it is a React file.
-- You alwways need to import React first: `import React from 'react';`.
+- You always need to import React first: `import React from 'react';`.
 - Here we use an arrow function to render the `Dashboard` component.

 ```jsx